tommasomoretti/nameless-analytics-tables/README.md

 ### Dates table
+This is the schema of the Dates table.
+It's a partitioned table by date, clustered by month_name and day_name.

 | Column             | Type   | Description                                                    |
 |--------------------|--------|----------------------------------------------------------------|
 | date               | DATE   | The date value                                                 |